ashbb/ruby_learning_participants/README.txt

 16th Oct: Added 'nostroke' for Shoes-0.r1057
 13th Oct: Released new ruby_launcher.rb and shows_countries_new.rb
-          This new version needs no local data files (i.e. forpc101-7c.html) It will directly access to the web site (http://rubylearning.org/class/login/index.php)
+          This new version needs no local data files (i.e. forpc101-7c.html) It will directly access the web site (http://rubylearning.org/class/login/index.php)

 To do list:
 - If the following Shoes feature works well, use it instead of the way launching from ruby.